NathanRosse/CreditRiskClasification/README.md

 # CreditRiskClasification

-Thank you to Erin for your advice as well as previous examples that gave clarity to some issues.
+Thank you to Erin Wills for your advice as well as previous examples that gave clarity to some issues.
+Codium and ChatGPT also helping a great deal.
+This assignment went much smoother compared to others but I still intend on making sure it's nice and spiffy.

 Instructions